Vocabulary Workshop Level F 7-9

 (v.) to find fault with, scold, rebuke

-(n.) the act of restoring someone or something to the rightful owner or to a former state or position; making good on a loss or damage
+(n.) the act of restoring someone or something to the rightful owner or to a former state or position; making food on a loss or damage

-(adj.) strong, sturdy; brave; resolute; (n.) a brave, strong person; a strong supporter; one who takes an uncompromising position
+(adj.) strong and sturdy; brave; resolute; (n.) a brave, strong person; a strong supporter; one who takes an uncompromising position

 (adj.) stinging, bitter in temper or tone

 (v.) to cause to disappear; to scatter, dispel; to spend foolishly, squander; to be extravagant in pursuit of pleasure

 (v.) to remove objectionable passages or words from a written text; to cleanse, purify